 - A 10 bed senior’s mental health unit; and

 - A 10 space day hospital affiliated with the senior’s mental health program and outreach consultation teams to facilitate community based care.

 • GRH opens specialized mental health unit

 The Grand River Hospital Foundation appreciates the community gifts received to date to support specialized mental health.
 Fundraising continues for this area, and donations are gratefully accepted.
-Please visit our website to learn more about this and other important projects.
+Please visit our hospital foundation's website to learn more about this and other important projects.